 All entry forms MUST be signed by the rider, photocopied signatures are NOT valid.

-For internet entries, monies received via the website will be transferred to the nominated bank account, once the rider list has been published on the website by the national officials administering the internet entry system.
+For internet entries, monies received via the website will be transferred to the nominated bank account once the rider list has been published on the website.

 The promoting club has the right to refuse any entry (subject to BBAR condition no. 4).